 Mike Robinson is a Canadian NGO leader, with 25 years experience as executive director or CEO of the Arctic Institute of North America, the Glenbow Museum, and the Bill Reid Gallery of Northwest Coast Art.

-PRISMA’s Board of Directors is made up of an array of talent from Powell River and beyond.
-From policy to fundraising, these individuals are instrumental in the success and longevity of our organization.
+PRISMA’s Board of Directors is made up of talented individuals from Powell River and beyond whose expertise shape the success and longevity of our organization.